 Dog-Friendly Restaurants and Cafés

 California law allows dogs in outdoor dining areas at restaurants that permit it, which in Palm Springs means most places with a patio.
-A few specifics:

-- The Tropicale — Mid-century setting, great cocktails, patio seating where dogs are welcome on leash.
+- The Tropicale: Mid-century setting, great cocktails, patio seating where dogs are welcome on leash.

-In general: call ahead for anything you're not sure about, keep your dog on leash or under the table, and tip well.
+Keep your dog on leash or under the table, and tip well.
 Servers are doing extra work when there are dogs involved.

 The Heat Is a Serious Issue